Five Chinese companies pose threat to U.S. national security: FCC

 Last year, the FCC designated Huawei and ZTE as a national security threat to communications networks - a declaration barring U.S. firms from tapping an $8.3 billion government fund to purchase equipment from the companies.

 In February, Huawei challenged the declaration in a petition filed with the Fifth U.S. Circuit Court of Appeals.
 Huawei declined to comment on Friday on the new FCC designation.
-The other four companies could not be reached immediately for comment.
+The other four companies did not comment or could not be reached for comment.

 The FCC in December finalized rules requiring carriers with ZTE or Huawei equipment to “rip and replace” that equipment.
 It created a reimbursement program for that effort, and U.S. lawmakers in December approved $1.9 billion to fund the program.